xuankimtran/docs-1/pages/katalon-studio/how-to-guides/specify-android-home-path.md

 > - Katalon Studio version 8.1.0 onwards
 > - Katalon Runtime Engine version 8.1.0 onwards

 You can use a custom Android SDK location instead of the Katalon Studio default location.
-From version 8.1.0 onwards, Katalon Runtime Engine supports the **ANDROID_HOME** environment variable to specify the path to the Android SDK root.
+From version 8.1.0 onwards, Katalon Runtime Engine supports the **ANDROID_HOME** environment variable to specify a path to Android SDK root folder.
 To learn more about environment variables, see [Command arguments](https://docs.katalon.com/katalon-studio/docs/common-configuration.html#command-arguments).

-## Specify the path to the Android SDK root folder
+## Specify a path to Android SDK root folder

 By default, the Android SDK root folder is located at **~/.katalon/tools/android_sdk**.
 You can rename or move your Android SDK root folder to another location and use the **ANDROID_HOME** environment variable to point the path to that new location.
 See also: [[Mobile] Android Setup](https://docs.katalon.com/katalon-studio/tutorials/mobile-android-setup.html#set-up-android-tests-on-windows-and-macos).